 Sunburn Festival, Goa

 Goa, the beach capital of India, is the venue for Asia’s biggest Electronic Dance Music Festival, the Sunburn Festival.
 Starting in 2007, it is a 3-day music festival held every year in the last week of December in Vagator that boasts an eclectic mix of Music, Entertainment, Food, and Shopping.
 It has brought together renowned and International artists to entertain thousands of music lovers who came to the festival as part of Goa tour packages.
 It was ranked as one of the Top 10 Festivals in the world by CNN in 2009.
-Further, Goa is bustling with high energy in December as it is the time for Christmas and New Year celebrations.
+Further, Goa, among the most popular places to visit near Mumbai, is bustling with high energy in December as it is the time for Christmas and New Year celebrations.
 The Beaches of Baga, Anjuna, Calangute, Vagator, Palolem, Se Cathedral, Basilica of Bom Jesus, Aguada Fort, Chapora Fort, and Dudhsagar Falls are some popular Goa tourist places.

 Must Visit : Goa Beaches